-Here’s guidance from the National Weather Service, Federal Emergency Management Agency and the Center for Disease Control and Prevention to help you in case of hurricanes in your area.
+Here’s guidance from the National Weather Service1, Federal Emergency Management Agency2 and the Center for Disease Control and Prevention3 to help you in case of hurricanes in your area.

 Know your area’s risk.
 Many states or jurisdictions divide localities into zones.
 Ordered evacuations are listed according to the risks in these zones.
 Know which zone you live in, evacuation routes from your zone and shelter locations within your zone.
 You can check this on your state’s emergency management page.

 - Make a plan.
 Create a plan that includes the steps your family will take in response to a hurricane.
 This can include shelters, evacuation routes, communication plans and preparedness kits.
 In areas where hurricanes are common, shelters are pre-established.
 Learn where they are and how you can get to them.

 Recognize warnings and alerts for hurricanes.
 It is important in all disasters that you recognize your community’s warning system.
 This is how you will get important notices about evacuations.